BirdeeHub/tomlua/README.md

 })
 ```

-you may do the same with the ARRAY_INLINE and TABLE_INLINE types to force them to display inline
+You may do the same with the ARRAY_INLINE and TABLE_INLINE types to force them to display inline.
-there are some circumstances where this doesn't make sense, however.
-In that case, set it 1 level higher.
+There are some circumstances where this doesn't make sense, however,
+such as setting the tables within an array only and not the array itself.
+It will only be able to affect the child elements in that case.

 ```lua
 tomlua.types = {